yusen-luan/tp/docs/UserGuide.md

 * `attendance 2 w/2 absent` - Marks the second student in the list as absent for week 2
 * `attendance s/A0123456X w/1 present` - Marks student A0123456X as present for week 1
 * `attendance s/A0123456X w/2 absent` - Marks student A0123456X as absent for week 2
-* `attendance s/all w/1 present` - Marks all students as present for week 1
+* `attendance all w/1 present` - Marks all students as present for week 1
-* `attendance s/all w/2 absent` - Marks all students as absent for week 2
+* `attendance all w/2 absent` - Marks all students as absent for week 2

 ### Editing a student : `edit`